-(C15.4) What actions has your organization taken in the reporting year to progress your biodiversity-related commitments?
+(C15.5) What actions has your organization taken in the reporting year to progress your biodiversity-related commitments?

 Have you taken any actions in the reporting period to progress your biodiversity-related commitments?
-Row 1 No, we are not taking any actions to progress our biodiversity-related commitments, but we plan to within the next two years
+Rov W No, we are not taking any actions to progress our biodiversity-related commitments, but we 1 plan to within the next two years

-(C15.5) Does your organization use biodiversity indicators to monitor performance across its activities?
+(C15.6) Does your organization use biodiversity indicators to monitor performance across its activities?

 Does your organization use indicators to monitor biodiversity performance?
-Indicators used to monitor biodiversity performance Row 1 No, we do not use indicators, but plan to within the next two years
+Indicators used to monitor biodiversity performance Row 1 Yes, we use indicators Other, please specify Report type

-(C15.6) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
+(C15.7) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located No publications
+Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In other regulatory filings Risks and opportunities Biodiversity strategy